 The Faculty of Letters of the University of Tokyo (1877-1886)

-On 12th April 1877, the Tokyo Kaisei School was reorganised to form three Faculties of Law, Science and Letters, and the Tokyo School of Medicine became the Faculty of Medicine.
+On 12th April 1877, the Tokyo Kaisei School was reorganised into three faculties – Law, Science and Letters, – while the Tokyo School of Medicine became the Faculty of Medicine.
 Thus the University of Tokyo was established, taking over two institutions of research and education that were founded in the Edo period.
-This was still a time when the civil war was being fought.
+This was still a time when a civil war was being fought.

 The Faculty of Letters at this point had two Divisions.
-To the first Division belonged studies in History, Philosophy and Politics; to the second Japanese and Chinese Literature.
-This indicates the intention to inherit and preserve the traditional studies while introducing new studies from the Occident.
-This ideal of fusing the studies of the East and the West can also be seen in the curriculum that required students of the first Division to take Japanese and Chinese Literature courses for three years, and students of the second Division to take the English Literature course for three years.
+To the first Division belonged departments of History, Philosophy and Politics; to the second those of Japanese and Chinese literature.
+This ideal of fusing the studies of the East and the West can also be seen in the curriculum that required students of the first Division to study Japanese and Chinese literature for three years, and students of the second Division to study English literature for three years.
 At around this time, Masakazu Toyama taught Psychology, English Linguistics and Sociology, Masanao Nakamura taught Chinese Literature and Ernest F Fenollosa taught Philosophy, Aesthetics and Politics.

 The College of Letters of the Imperial University (1886-1919)

 On 2nd March 1886, the government under Hirobumi Ito’s leadership issued the Imperial University Prescript and reorganised the University of Tokyo into the Imperial University.
-In this prescript it was stated that the Imperial University was to be an institution dedicated to ‘transmitting the studies and technologies that will fulfill the need of the state and their detailed research’.
-The University of Tokyo was placed on the summit of the educational system under the new state system as the sole Imperial University, integrating the former University of Tokyo which fell under the Ministry of Education, the School of Law under the Ministry of Law, the Engineering College under the Ministry of Engineering and the Tokyo School of Agriculture and Forestry under the Ministry of Agriculture and Commerce.
+In this prescript it was stated that the Imperial University was to be an institution dedicated to ‘transmitting the studies and technologies necessary to meet the need of the state and conducting detailed research’.
+As the only institution that came under the category of 'imperial university', the university now played a central role in the new state system, integrating the former University of Tokyo which was placed under the Ministry of Education, the School of Law under the Ministry of Law, the Engineering College under the Ministry of Engineering and the Tokyo School of Agriculture and Forestry under the Ministry of Agriculture and Commerce.

-The Faculty of Letters became the College of Letters, one of the five Colleges which were of Law, Medicine, Engineering, Letters and Science, and in addition to the first (Philosophy), second (Japanese Literature) and third Divisions (Chinese Literature), a fourth Division, that of Linguistics, was founded.
+The Faculty of Letters became the College of Letters, one of the five Colleges– Law, Medicine, Engineering, Letters and Science-, and in addition to the first (Philosophy), second (Japanese Literature) and third Divisions (Chinese Literature), a fourth Division, that of Linguistics, was founded.
 After this, Divisions for History, English Literature, German Literature and French Literature were also established.
-At this period there were many prominent foreign professors such as Chamberlain in Linguistics, Riess in History, Koeber in Philosophy and Aesthetics, Lafcadio Hearn (Yakumo Koizumi) and Dixon in English Literature.
-This prominence of foreign professors reflects the atmosphere of the time when Japan was seeking to develop rapidly as an emerging ‘empire’, in every aspect including academic studies.
+At this period there were many prominent foreign professors such as Basil Hall Chamberlain in Linguistics, Ludwig Riess in History, Raphael von Koeber in Philosophy and Aesthetics, Lafcadio Hearn (Yakumo Koizumi) and James Main Dixon in English Literature.
+The presence of these professors reflects the atmosphere of the time when rapid academic development was sought as part of the nation’s effort to catch up with the west as a rising 'empire'.

 The Faculty of Letters of the Tokyo Imperial University (1919-1949)